This will install SReview in a way that is useful for a small conference. That is, you expect to have no more than a handful of talks.

 Due to the increased flexibility in managing jobs that way, the author of SReview strongly recommends the use of a DRM system for most installations, even if SReview only runs on one system.
 However, because setting up a DRM system is a lot of work and can be fairly complicated, this is not the default mode of operation.

-Since the author is most familiar with gridengine
+Since the author is most familiar with gridengine, a short tutorial on

 how to set up a gridengine-based system follows.
 Instructions for other